Gakunan-Enoo Station: Lines

 Gakunan-Enoo Station is the terminal station for the Gakunan Railway Line, and is located 9.2 kilometers from the opposing terminal of the line at Yoshiwara.

 Station layout

-Gakunan-Enoo Station is an unmanned station with a bay platform serving two tracks.
+Gakunan-Enoo Station is an unstaffed station with a bay platform serving two tracks.
 The wooden station building has no ticket machine, and is unattended.

 Adjacent stations

 Station history

 Gakunan-Enoo Station was opened on January 20, 1953.
 Initial plans to extend the Gakunan Line to Numazu were never realized, and the station remains the final terminus of the Gakunan line.

 Passenger statistics

 In fiscal 2017, the station was used by an average of 157 passengers daily (boarding passengers only).

 Surrounding area

 The station is located in an isolated industrial area with no stores, houses or even vending machines within close walking distance.
 The nearest factory is operated by UCC Ueshima Coffee Co.